elebumm/RedditVideoMakerBot/CONTRIBUTING.md

   - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
   - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Your input and the output
-  - Is the issue reproducable?
+  - Is the issue reproducible?
 Does it exist in previous versions?

 #### How Do I Submit a Good Bug Report?